dotbitHQ/dotbithq.github.io/faq.md

 ### What are custom keys?

 DAS has some built-in parsed record types, such as blockchain address, personal information, etc. It also supports users and developers to customize parse record types to support rich application scenarios.
-For details, please refer to [parsed record namespace](kai-fa-zhe/records-key-namespace.md).
+For details, please refer to [record namespace](kai-fa-zhe/records-key-namespace.md).

 ## Inviter/registrar/channel related